terrisgit/K-9ModernCppStarter/README.md

 # Name

-This project builds executables named 'K-9' because I was thinking about dogs.
+This project is named 'K-9' because I was thinking about dogs.

 # Purpose